autotelik/datashift_spree/README.markdown

     gem 'datashift'
     gem 'datashift_spree'

-Create a high level .thor file (thor will search root or lib/tasks) so for example `lib/tasks/shop.thor`
+Most functionality provided via command line tools, so create a high level .thor file

+thor will search root or lib/tasks so for example you can place it in `lib/tasks/shop.thor`

+And then copy in the following

 ```ruby
 require 'datashift'